Keeping Your Bones Strong and Healthy as You Age

 - 1/2 banana

-Blend that well, and enjoy 520 mg of absorbable calcium that is anti-inflammatory and will not irritate the lining of your stomach.
-It’s just wonderful.
+Blend that well, and enjoy 520 mg of absorbable calcium that is anti-inflammatory and will not irritate the stomach lining as milk often does.

-Having weak bones is nothing to be taken lightly: you need to have your bone density measured.
-Bone density tests and scans are very fast and effective, and they help you see what percentage your bones have lost or not.
+Having weak bones is nothing to be taken lightly.
+Bone density tests and scans are very fast and effective, and they help you determine how much bone density you've lost.
 Know your numbers and the quantifiable progression of your numbers.
-Low bone density and osteoporosis is a real problem affecting nearly 55 million people.
-As we age, the body can start breaking down bone faster than it can build, since 99% of calcium is stored in our bones, and this causes our bones to become weak, brittle, and break much more easily.
+Low bone density and osteoporosis is a real problem, affecting nearly 55 million people.
+As we age, the body can start breaking down bone faster than it can build, causing our bones to become weak, brittle, and break much more easily.
 In fact, 50% of women and 25% of men over the age of 50 will break a bone due to low bone density or osteoporosis at some point.

-In addition to gender and aging, several lifestyle choices including diet, stress level, exposure to toxins, inflammation, and the amount of physical activity often determine how healthy and strong our bones are.
-To make sure that you’re doing everything that you can to ensure that you are maintaining bone density, we recommend including plenty of plant-based sources of calcium, magnesium, zinc, omega-3 fatty acids, vitamin D with vitamin K in your diet, as well as participating in high and low impact exercises designed to strengthen your bones and keep your muscles strong and flexible.
+In addition to gender and aging, several lifestyle habits including a healthy diet, managing stress levels, limiting exposure to toxins, lowering inflammation, and physical activity often determine how healthy and strong our bones are.
+To make sure that you’re doing everything that you can to ensure that you are maintaining proper bone density, we recommend including plenty of plant-based sources of calcium, magnesium, zinc, omega-3 fatty acids, vitamin D with vitamin K in your diet, taking a quality food-based multivitamin, and participating in high- and low-impact exercises designed to strengthen your bones and keep your muscles strong and flexible.

-Remember your vitamin D to continue to help build those strong bones.
-Make sure that you try out the high calcium, antioxidant-rich green smoothie a try.
+Remember to take a plant-based vitamin D to continue to help build those strong bones, and make sure to try out the high calcium, antioxidant-rich green smoothie we recommended here.
 This is a super great way to load up on your calcium, vitamins, and omega-3s, and keep your bones strong and healthy.